woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 ### Volumes

-To mount volumes a persistent volume (PV) and persistent volume claim (PVC) are needed on the cluster which can be referenced in steps via the `volume:` option.
+To mount volumes a persistent volume (PV) and persistent volume claim (PVC) are needed on the cluster which can be referenced in steps via the `volumes` option.
-Assuming a PVC named "woodpecker-cache" exists, it can be referenced as follows in a step:
+Assuming a PVC named `woodpecker-cache` exists, it can be referenced as follows in a step:

 ```yaml
 steps: